jasongilman/proto-repl/README.md

 1. Install [Atom](https://atom.io/).
 2. Install [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Leiningen](http://leiningen.org/)
 3. Go to Atom settings, select "+ Install" and search for "proto-repl".
-5. (Optional but recommended) Install the Atom Ink package
+5. Install the Atom Ink package.
 6. Go to the Proto REPL Settings (Atom Preferences, then packages, then Proto REPL)
 7. Modify "Lein Path" to the path where Leiningen was installed.
 Use `which lein` in a terminal to get the path.
   * This should be something like `/some/path/bin/lein`